percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

   channel they negotiated.

-* Each E2E key that an endpoint uses to receive SRTP media is set by receiving a Full EKT Field from another endpoints.
+* Each E2E key that an endpoint uses to receive SRTP media is set by receiving a Full EKT Field from another endpoint.

 ### Initial Key Exchange and Key Distributor